ammar180/Moqred/README.md

 # Moqred - Transaction Management App

-A comprehensive Flutter-based transaction management application designed for tracking loans, payments, and financial transactions with Arabic language support.
+A comprehensive Flutter-based transaction management application designed for tracking loans, payments, and financial transactions.

 ## 📱 Overview

-Moqred is a transaction-based application that helps users manage financial relationships, track loans, payments, and donations.
-The app features a clean, modern UI with full Arabic language support and provides both local SQLite storage and cloud synchronization capabilities.
+A simple mobile app helping you to keep track of money owed and money you've lent out, providing a clear overview of your current balance.

-## 🏗️ Architecture
+## Architecture

 ### Technology Stack

 - **Framework**: Flutter 3.0+
 - **Language**: Dart
 - **Local Database**: SQLite (sqflite)